andrew-morris/PUG/README.md

 in conjuction with my Person Generator script to populate users onto my test domain with somewhat realistic passwords.

-This version of the script accepts two parameters- a username and a wordlist file.
+This version of the script accepts three parameters- number of hashes, wordlist, and arguments.
 I've included a basic wordlist file that is actually a trimmed down common password list, which happens to double as a list of very basic words.
 The username is used in the event that the script hits the one percent and populates a user's password as the same thing as their username.